splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

 # OAuth Support

 UCC allows you to add Auth support in the configuration page.
 In UCC, OAuth2.0 of the Authorization Code Flow `grant` type is used.
+Also, the Client Credentials `grant` is supported by specifying `oauth_client_credentials`.
-It only supports the standard parameters specified in [RFCP749](https://www.rfc-editor.org/rfc/rfc6749) for obtaining an authorization code.
+It only supports the standard parameters specified in [RFC6749](https://www.rfc-editor.org/rfc/rfc6749) for obtaining an authorization code.

 Auth can be used inside the entity tag.
 Use `type: "oauth"` in the entity list and specify the `options` next to the `type: "oauth"`.